 There are also charcoal-derived products that are added to the diets of humans with CKD in an attempt to sop up uremic toxins.
 I do not know of them having been used in dogs and cats with CKD. (read here)

 Adding To The Acid-Buffering Capacity Of Your Pet’s Diet

 Many natural metabolic processes generate acidity.
 It’s the job of your pet’s kidneys to keep body acidity (pH) under tight control.
 It does so by conserving and creating bicarbonate, a buffer, when blood pH becomes too low (acidosis).
 In pets with advanced CKD, the kidneys often loose their ability to control acidity effectively.

-In pets as in humans, what we eat influences the amount of acidity we produce. (ref) The digestion of dietary protein is a major source of that acid and studies have found that lowering protein intake in humans, laboratory animals and dogs decreases the amount of this acid their bodies must deal with. (rptref1, ref2, rptref3)
+In pets as in humans, what we eat influences the amount of acidity in our body. (read here) The digestion of dietary protein is a major source of that acid and studies have found that lowering protein intake in humans, laboratory animals and dogs decreases the amount of this acid their bodies must deal with.

 Some of the commercial “kidney friendly” diets are formulated with added potassium citrate to reduce the acid load on your pet’s body.
-In addition to providing fiber, fruits and vegetables are also helpful in reducing acidity (metabolic acidosis ) in humans with kidney disease. (read here) How dietary fruits and vegetables would affect dogs and cats because their digestive system was really not designed to process them is unknown.
+In addition to providing fiber, fruits and vegetables are also helpful in reducing body acidity (metabolic acidosis ) in humans with kidney disease. (read here) How dietary fruits and vegetables would affect dogs and cats because their digestive system was really not designed to process them is unknown.

 Might Extra Vitamins Be Helpful?

 Many believe they are – particularly in the later stages of CKD.